When Surgeons Don't Pay Attention

 - Why Choose Our Team

 At Polewski & Associates, we pride ourselves on taking good care of our clients.
-But don't take our word for it: see and hear what our clients are saying in video reviews here, or written reviews here, or check out what the leading lawyer's ratings site AVVO says about us here.
+But don't take our word for it: see and hear what our clients are saying in video reviews here, written reviews here or check out what the leading lawyer's ratings site AVVO says about us here.

 Your lawsuit is how you make a negligent doctor take personal responsibility for the damage he caused.
 It is only fair that you be compensated for your harms and losses caused by a negligent doctor.
 Your surgeon has medical malpractice insurance for this precise purpose.

 And if you don't stand up and insist on justice, the same thing that happened to you will happen again.
 Medical malpractice lawsuits are how medical safety rules get enforced.
 Your lawsuit could save a life.
 Giving a negligent surgeon a pass when he breaks a safety rule just means that he'll break it again and hurt someone else.

 If you or someone you love has been hurt by medical malpractice of a negligent surgeon, contact us right away.
 There is no reason to wait: the call is free and your consultation with us is free.